RosieSews/masksnow/content/pages/million-healthcare-workers-letter.md

 ---
 templateKey: info-page
+title: >-
-title: Masks Now Coalition — Healthcare Workers Open Letter
+  Wear Masks Now To Crush the Curve — An Open Letter From Healthcare Workers To Patients
 ---
 Dear Citizens,